 What is Scatter Joy Acres

-Joy Bartling started Scatter Joy Acres in 2005/2006 as a rescue for abused and neglected animals.
+Joy Bartling started Scatter Joy Acres in 2006 as a rescue for abused and neglected animals.
 Its original name was Soby Ranch Ministries.
 It grew and relocated to North Omaha, which is where I first discovered them.
 Scatter Joy Acres relocated a second time in 2022 to a 15-acre ranch in Murray, Neb.

 Why go to Scatter Joy Acres?